Geometric Symmetries for the Vanishing of the Black Hole Tidal Love Numbers: Discussion

 Third, while we focus on black holes, neutron star Love numbers are also very interesting.
 They are known to be non-zero, and in fact there appears to be certain universal relations governing different properties of the neutron star, including its Love numbers, quadrupole moment and moment of inertia \cite{Yagi:2013}.
 Is there some sense in which the SO(3,1) symmetries are weakly broken by a neutron star?
 If so, can it shed light on some of these universal relations?

 Lastly, the vanishing of static Love numbers is particular to four-dimensional black holes.
 In higher dimensions, the Love numbers only vanish when $\hat{\ell} = \ell/\left(d - 3\right)$ takes an integer value \cite{Hui2021}.
 (Here, $d$ is the number of spacetime dimensions.)
-As will be shown in a forthcoming paper, there exist ladder structures for higher dimensional black holes, including the Tangherlini and Myers--Perry solutions.
+As is shown in \cite{Berens:2025}, there exist ladder structures for higher dimensional black holes, including the Tangherlini and Myers--Perry solutions.
 However, a geometric understanding for the origin of those ladders is still lacking.
 It is possible that such a geometric origin is based on symmetries generated by CKVs as was shown here in four spacetime dimensions.

 \paragraph{Acknowledgments.} We would like to thank Austin Joyce, Massimiliano Riva, Luca Santoni, Alessandro Podo, and Adam Solomon for many useful discussions throughout the course of this project.
 The work of RP is supported by the US Department of Energy grant DE-SC0010118.
 The work of LH, DM and JS is supported by the US Department of Energy grant DE-SC011941.
+The work of RB is supported by the NSF CAREER award PHY-2340457 and the Simons Foundation award SFI-MPS-BH-00012593.